greywolve/opowell.com/content/post/casey-muratori-on-clean-code.md

   then you can think about how to clean up the code.
 Again, the focus of cleaning the code is to increase code debug-ability, readability, reuse etc.

+It's easy to gravitate towards the path of least resistance, and focus on things that are superficial, under the belief that they are more useful than they actually are.
+It's far harder to focus on what actually matters.

 [^1]: I highly recommend watching the whole
     lecture
     [What Programming is Never About](https://www.youtube.com/watch?v=Lzc3HcIgXis),